90% of mutual funds follow an active investing style.

 If you already have a demat & trading account then chances are that your broker also provides investment in the index funds.

-Stockbrokers like Zerodha, Motilal Oswal, and ICICI Direct through their platform offer direct investment in index fund facility.
+Stockbrokers like Zerodha (read Zerodha Review), Motilal Oswal, and ICICI Direct through their platform offer direct investment in index fund facilities.

 Step 2 – Pick the Right Index Fund

-Comparison of the present top 5 index fund is below
+Comparison of the present top 5 index funds is below:

-At present “Bandhan Nifty 50 Index fund” has the highest 12.42% returns and lowest 0.10 expense ratio and decent fund size of 720 Crores.
+At present “Bandhan Nifty 50 Index fund” gave the highest 16.55% returns.
+It has the lowest 0.10 expense ratio and a decent fund size of 1,645 Crores.

 Step 3 – Index Fund Investment

-Type the name of the index fund on the top right search option.
+Type the name of the index fund using the top right search option.

 Select the Nifty 50 plan Index Fund as shown below.

-Click the Buy option and a pop-up form will appear as under
+Click the Buy option and a pop-up form will appear as shown under:

 You will be directed to the payment page when you click the “Buy now” button.
-Follow the instruction and provide OTP to transfer funds.
+Follow the instructions and provide OTP to transfer funds.

-The units of the index fund purchased will be credited into your account the next day (T+1 day) evening after 7 PM.
+The units of the index fund purchased will be credited to your account the next day (T+1 day), evening after 7 PM.

 How to Invest in Index Funds in India Through Zerodha Coin